harta55/EnTAP/docs/source/Running_EnTAP/Execution_Flags/index.rst

 Execution Flags
 ============================

 These are the flags for the execution process of EnTAP.
 Flags will be repeated throughout these categories where relevant.
+These will be used via the command line (denoted CMD) or ini file (denoted INI).

 .. toctree::
    :maxdepth: 3